-It might sound fun to go every day for a swim or be able to bathe yourself in the sea… But in Malapascua, that is pretty much a necessity, as there is no supply of running water from the mainland.
+It might sound fun to go every day for a swim or being able to bathe yourself in the sea… But in Malapascua, that is pretty much a necessity, as there is no supply of running water from the mainland.
 In our resort, our shower was with… sea water!

 As I walked further along the beach, I came a cross a group cleaning up their fishing nets.
 Besides tourism, fishing is the other main activity on this island.

 Still, this does not detract from the poetry of a pristine island.
 But children seem to be all very keen (or do not have much of a choice) with helping their parents in making a living in every little way they could.
 The island is replete with sea urchins, and children apparently love diving to fish those near the beach.